Geraldo Rivera apologizes to Bette Midler after groping allegations

 "Grope you?"
 Walters asked.

 "Grope me," Midler said.
-"I did not offer myself up on the alter of Geraldo Rivera."
+"I did not offer myself up on the altar of Geraldo Rivera."

 After Twitter users resurfaced the clip, Midler herself tweeted it on Wednesday, saying she felt as if the video was "a gift from the universe."